1441 N. Cable Rd.

 Fax: (419) 998-3139

-In 2011 the University of Northwestern Ohio celebrated its 91st anniversary.
-Founded in 1920, it is a private, not-for-profit institution.
+Founded in 1920, the University of Northwestern Ohio is a private, not-for-profit institution.
 The University of Northwestern Ohio is a co-educational institution authorized by the Ohio Board of Regents to grant master’s degrees, baccalaureate degrees, and associate degrees.

 The University of Northwestern Ohio is an entrepreneurial, not-for-profit institution of higher learning, preparing students for careers and productive citizenship that encompass the business, professional, corporate, and technological communities by providing quality education and training in response to the needs and aspirations of our constituents.

 To serve these purposes, students will take courses in the following areas: